kontent-ai/integration-cloudinary/README.md

 ## Configuring the Custom Element
 The section above explains how to find values for the below-mentioned parameters in the Cloudinary application.
-You will need to add the custom element to a content type filling in the hosted code URL and the JSON parameters as follows (*defaultTransformations* is an optional parameter):
+You will need to add the custom element to a content type filling in the hosted code URL and the JSON parameters as follows (*defaultTransformation* is an optional parameter):

 ```
 {
     "cloudName": "<YOUR CLOUDINARY CLOUD NAME>",
     "apiKey": "<YOUR API KEY>",
-    "defaultTransformations": "<TRANSFORMATIONS>"
+    "defaultTransformation": "<TRANSFORMATION>"
 }
 ```